FREQUENTLY ASKED QUESTIONS

 Q: What are the dates/locations of AA/mental health support or therapy group meetings?

 A: LCL provides information on 12 step meetings recommended by our volunteers and other similar support.
 LCL offers therapist led support groups and specific groups for families, lawyers experiencing career issues and lawyers with ADD/ADHD.
 Click here to find out the latest information on groups.

 Q: How can I get a referral to a therapist/psychologist?

-A: LCL works closely with Sand Creek (formerly DOR and Associates) to provide consistent, high quality professional assessments covering the full range of behavioral health problems.
+A: LCL works closely with Sand Creek to provide consistent, high quality professional assessments covering the full range of behavioral health problems.
 Based on the Sand Creek counselor’s assessment, you will receive an appropriate referral to a therapist or psychologist best suited to deal with your problem.
 Call LCL at 651-646-5590 or 1-866-525-6466 to learn more or to set up an appointment for an assessment.

 Q: How does LCL work?